 However, 2022 brought new challenges.
 A severe drought hindered economic recovery, leading to a drop in GDP in the first and second quarters (-0.9% year over year and -3.3% year over year, respectively).
-From the third quarter of 2022, a rebound in the agricultural sector contributed to a recovery in economic activity, with real GDP increasing by 2.9% year over year, a trend that continued into the fourth quarter of 2022 (1.7% year over year).
+From the third quarter of 2022, a rebound in the agricultural sector contributed to a recovery in economic activity, with rea l GDP increasing by 2.9% year over year, a trend that continued into the fourth quarter of 2022 (1.7% year over year).
 Despite the difficulties faced in the first half of the year, real GDP increased by 0.1% in 2022, propelled by sectors such as restaurants and hotels, business services, and commerce, as well as electricity and water.

 The central government implemented a package of contingency measures related to the country's primary sector to mitigate the impact caused by the droughts in 2021 and 2022.
-These measures are based on four main lines of action established to prevent the impact caused by weather-related events: (i) assistance to small producers with inputs (e.g., fuels, seeds, a gricultural defensives) for the replanting of crops; (ii) tax measures such as the suspension of withholdings related to the corporate income tax as well as delays of withholdings of the simplified tax regime applicable to SMEs; (iii) support measures through the establishment of credit facilities by public financial institutions, such as the National Development Bank (Banco Nacional de Fomento), the Financial Development Agency (Agencia Financiera de Desarrollo) and the Agricultural Credit (Crédito Agrícola de Habilitación) and (iv) the refinancing of certain loans in the agricultural and livestock sector through transitory facilities issued by the Central Bank.
+These measures are based on four main lines of action established to prevent the impact caused by weather-related events: (i) assistance to small producers with inputs (e.g., fuels, seeds, agricultural defensives) for the replanting of crops; (ii) tax measures such as the suspension of withholdings related to the corporate income tax as well as delays of withholdings of the simplified tax regime applicable to SMEs; (iii) support measures through the establishment of credit facilities by public financial institutions, such as the National Development Bank (Banco Nacional de Fomento), the Financial Development Agency (Agencia Financiera de Desarrollo) and the Agricultural Credit (Crédito Agrícola de Habilitación) and (iv) the refinancing of certain loans in the agricultural and livestock sector through transitory facilities issued by the Central Bank.
 Since the beginning of 2023, temporary support measures have been adopted for the renegotiation of debts in sectors related to agriculture and livestock to alleviate the effects of adverse weather conditions.

-In 2023, economic activity showed robust dynamism compared to 2022, with a real GDP growth of 4.5%.
-In the first quarter of 2023, GDP increased by 4.8% on a year-over-year basis, driven mainly by a recovery in the agriculture sector and an increase in the electricity generation sector and, to a lesser extent, the livestock and services sectors, which were partially offset by a decline in the construction and manufacturing sectors.
-In the second quarter of 2023, GDP increased by 5.7% on a year-over-year basis, mainly due to the positive results in the agriculture, electricity generation and services sectors, while the construction and livestock sectors contracted.
-In the third quarter of 2023, economic activity has continued to show favorable results with a year-over-year increase of 3.6%, mainly explained by the positive results in the services, electricity and water, manufacturing, industry, agriculture and livestock sectors.
+In 2023, economic activity showed robust dynamism compared to 2022, with a real GDP growth of 5.0%.
+In the first two quarters of 2023, GDP increased by 9.6% and 8.3%, respectively, on a year-over-year basis, driven mainly by a recovery in the agriculture sector, an increase in the electricity generation sector and, to a lesser extent, the livestock, manufacturing and services sectors, which were partially offset by a decline in the construction sector.
+In the last two quarters of 2023, GDP increased by 4.1% and 6.3%, respectively, on a year-over-year basis, with positive results mainly due to the growth in the services sector, along with the manufacturing and the electricity generation sectors, while the agriculture and construction sectors contracted.
+Overall, the main sectors that contributed to GDP growth in 2023 were (i) the services sector, with a strong impulse from commerce, (ii) the manufacturing sector, with a positive result from most of the industries, and (iii) the agriculture sector.